guapstudent1/DragFigureGL/README.md

-Now you can use mouse to click and activate the object (look like an Atom) to group them in Molecula
+Now you can use mouse to click and activate the object (look like an Atom) to group them into Molecula

 ![](space_reordering.png)